PubNubDevelopers/solutions-chat-widget/README.md

 }, [messages])
 ```

-**Demo Limitations:** (see *) The demo UI for reactions could have been better, as it sometimes overlaps the message actions bar or the 'replies' text (for threads)... this is only my fault, but I am sure you will do a better job in your production app.
+**Demo Limitations †:** The demo UI for reactions could have been better, as it sometimes overlaps the message actions bar or the 'replies' text (for threads)... this is only my fault, but I am sure you will do a better job in your production app.

 ### Quoting a Message